SuperJohan64/simplarr-stack/README.md

 ## qBittorrent

 When qBittorrent runs for the first time, it generates a default username and password in the container logs.
-You can view the container logs via **Docker Desktop**, **Portainer**, or by running the following command.
+You can view the container logs by running the following command.

 ```bash
 docker logs qbittorrent